A topic from the subject of Physical Chemistry in Chemistry.

 Types of Experiments

-• Initial Rate Method: Determining the rate of reaction at the beginning, where the concentrations of reactants are constant.
+• Initial Rate Method: Determining the rate of reaction at the beginning, where the concentrations of reactants are relatively constant.

 • Integrated Rate Law Method: Using rate laws to derive equations that describe the time dependence of reactant and product concentrations.